-Regular Troop meetings-points will be awarded based on attendance of assigned Patrol members.
+Regular Troop meetings - points will be awarded based on attendance of assigned Patrol members.
 Members are considered not in attendance if not in the proper uniform to include the neckerchief.
 No points will be awarded to Patrols without their flag.
 100% = 3 points, 75% = 2 points, and 50% = 1 point.

-Troop campouts- points will be recorded for each recorded Patrol activity based on attendance of assigned Patrol members.
-Members will not be allowed if not in the full and proper uniform no points for a Patrol with no flag.
-100% = 3 points, 75% = 2 points, and 50% = 1 points.
+Troop campouts - points will be awarded for each recorded Patrol activity based on attendance of assigned Patrol members.
+Members will not be allowed if not in full and proper uniform.
+100% = 3 points, 75% = 2 points, and 50% = 1 point.